google/blockly/.github/PULL_REQUEST_TEMPLATE.md

 ### Test Coverage

-_Please show how you have added tests to cover your changes, or tell us how you tested it and on which platforms._
+_Please show how you have added tests to cover your changes, or tell us how you tested it and on which platforms.
+If it's plaform-agnostic you can delete these checkboxes._

 Tested on:
 _Remove this hint: these checkboxes can be checked like this: [x]_